 The power of our technology is being concentrated into the hands of the technocratic elite, and there is more at stake than the "Terminator" scenarios portrayed in Hollywood.
 There are deeper spiritual consequences underlying the transhumanist agenda, consequences that can have eternal ramifications.
 And this is why Steve Quayle and Timothy Alberino have decided to address the topic of Transhumanism and the Hybrid Age in this year's True Legends Conference.

-Which raises a critical question; What exactly is a hybrid?
+This raises another question: What exactly is a hybrid?
 The official definition reads as follows: “a thing made by combining two different elements; a mixture.”
 In our current context, would having a robotic arm make you a hybrid?
 Would this be a bad thing?
-I would not want to tell someone needing a limb that they cannot have it for either their own good or the good of mankind.
+I would not want to tell people needing a limb that they cannot have it for either their own good or the good of mankind.
 Nor deny the blind sight, or the diseased a cure via some amazing biotechnological breakthrough.
 That’s what makes this such a sticky issue.
-The cryptic phraseology in Genesis concerning Noah being “perfect in his generations” also gives me great pause.
+The cryptic phraseology in Genesis concerning Noah being "perfect in his generations” also gives me great pause.
 How is it that all flesh became corrupt in the pre-flood world?
 Was the rest of the world’s population a hybrid mix of some kind, an unholy amalgamation of beast, man and tech?

 We are fast approaching an irreversible tipping point that will radically change society as we know it, and fundamentally redefine what it means to be a human being.